Index-based insurance: Uses for index-based insurance

+Agriculture

+Insuring risk in small-scale agriculture faces particular problems that are not usually encountered by the broader insurance sector.
+Production relies on natural conditions, such as rain, temperature, and sunlight, which cannot be controlled easily by poorer farmers, other than by those with access to irrigation or plastic tunnels in the case of horticultural crops.
+Consequently farmers face problems on a regular basis.

 Traditional insurance has two cost categories.
 First is the underlying risk that is being insured and, second, the costs involved in operating the insurance, such as carrying out individual risk assessments and loss adjustments.
 In the agricultural sector these costs tend to be high and premiums are often unaffordable for most poorer farmers.
-The fixed costs of loss verification make it uneconomic to investigate losses for small-scale agriculture producers whose total insurance premium are small.
+The fixed costs of loss verification make it uneconomic to investigate losses for small-scale agriculture producers whose total insurance premiums are small.
 In practice, this can lead to poor loss verification, morally hazardous behavior and high loss ratios for insurance companies.

 In theory, index-based insurance can cover many farmers while avoiding the need for loss assessment and adjustment.
 This can reduce some administrative and implementation costs, and also has the potential to limit payouts caused by fraud or poor farming practices.

-Index-based insurance in practice
+Alternative Uses

+Although agriculture is the main application of index insurance, it can also be applied to other markets as a similar means of protection.
+Droughts and floods that cause water supply disruptions can lead to financial damage that, if not remedied quickly, can further snowball into long-term economic damage.
+Index-insurance could be used to cover the potential economic losses that might occur with water supply disruptions and similar perils that are heavily influenced by weather conditions.

+Another unorthodox application of index-insurance is using it as a means of hedging.
+The use of index insurance by financial institutions and farm input suppliers who extend credit to low income farmers in developing countries may be a more cost-effective use and enable such bulk buyers of insurance to hedge against default by farmers and thus continue to deal with those who have a high risk of defaulting.